arzwa/InfGenetics/doc/paper/response.md

 right in that it may be useful to highlight that the modeling approach can be employed to address other questions related to the ecology and evolution of mixed-ploidy populations.
-I have now added a small paragraph at the end that does so.
+I have now added a small paragraph at the end that does so (lines 549-561).

 >Defining establishment when $N=100$: Is it a classic way to define establishment in such models?
-Or does it come from your experience with the model and you see that Under N=100 extinction remains likely?
+Or does it come from your experience with the model and you see that Under $N=100$ extinction remains likely?
 More details would be needed here.

 $N=100$ is indeed a fairly arbitrary choice.
 This threshold was also adopted in